pittisl/Generative-AI-Tutorial/README.md

 A complete list can be found [here](https://github.com/JShollaj/awesome-llm-interpretability?tab=readme-ov-file#llm-interpretability-tools)

-Standard evaluation tools for existing LLMs include:
+Standard evaluation frameworks for existing LLMs include:
 - [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) - A framework for few-shot evaluation of language models.
 - [lighteval](https://github.com/huggingface/lighteval) - a lightweight LLM evaluation suite that Hugging Face has been using internally.
 - [OLMO-eval](https://github.com/allenai/OLMo-Eval) - a repository for evaluating open language models.